phonedotcom/events-integration-doc/docs/endpoints/listener-subscriptions.md

 # Listener subscriptions

-Defines what kind of events should be sent to callback.
+Defines what kind of events should generate a callback.

 ## Get list of subscriptions

-Returns list of subscriptions for listener.
+Returns the list of subscriptions for a given listener.

 ```
 GET https://api.phone.com/v4/accounts/VOIP_ID/integrations/events/listeners/LISTENER_ID/subscriptions